 A. Abandoned Vehicle: Any vehicle other than a bicycle that is left in one location on campus for more than 72 continuous hours.
 Exceptions can be granted with the prior approval of Parking Services.
 Vehicles with a valid resident hall permit are not subject to this 72-hour restriction.

 B. Altering: To change the original information on a document to make it different than it was.
 Examples include but are not limited to altering permits, receipts, vehicle registrations or handicap permit registrations.

-C. Americans with Disabilities Act Handicap Spaces: This definition is also known as handicap or may be referred to as Medical Equal Accessibility.
-An individual with a disability is defined by the American Disabilities Act as a person who has a physical or mental impairment that substantially limits one or more major life activities, a person who has a history or record of such an impairment, or a person who is perceived by others as having such an impairment.
-See section VIII.
-Zone Enforcement.
-An American Disabilities Act handicap accessible parking space consists of a vehicle space with proper signage.
+C. Americans with Disabilities Act (ADA)/Handicap spaces: This definition is also known as handicap or may be referred to as Medical Equal Accessibility (MEA).
+An individual with a disability is defined by the ADA as a person who has a physical or mental impairment that substantially limits one or more major life activities, a person who has a history or record of such an impairment, or a person who is perceived by others as having such an impairment.
+See section IX, Zone Enforcement.
+An ADA/handicap accessible parking space consists of a vehicle space with proper signage.

 D. Appeals Board: The appeals board is comprised of faculty, staff and students charged with the responsibility, by expressed authority of the Board of Governors of Colorado State University, to decide appeals of Parking Citations.
-See Section V.
+(See Section VI.)